hahajjjun/hahajjjun.github.io/_posts/2025-03-02-qml-principles.md

 To answer this question, we can consider a naive benchmark experiment; regarding diverse types of external information under unified objective function, and systematically assess the information gain obtained from diverse types of prior knowledge. <br/>
 However, we stil lack a rich knowledge about how we could set up with a ground truth data in a experimental or simulational study.
 Preparing a ground truth network by utilizing TF-gene interaction are one approach under current understanding, and CRISPR screen paired with rich phenotypic measurements could emerge as a novel, information-rich modality.
 Emergence of these data naturally leads to the question about the choice of dataset usage; they can be both incorporated as a prior knowledge or as a ground truth for evaluation.
-Sharpening this fuzzy relationships are thus important in systematic benchmark studies, and this is one of the reason why I especially appreciate geneRNIB[8] as a solid foundation for improving GRN inference benchmark studies.<br/>
+Sharpening this fuzzy relationship is thus important in systematic benchmark studies, and this is one of the reason why I especially appreciate geneRNIB[8] as a solid foundation for improving GRN inference benchmark studies.<br/>

 ### References
 ---